Beach Getaway Guide

 from Pune

-Belgaum — lunch stop
+Belgaum for lunch

 7 hrs